HenrikBengtsson/globals/revdep/problems.md

 ## In both

-*   checking package dependencies ...
+*   checking dependencies in R code ...
 NOTE
     ```
     Namespace in Imports field not imported from: ‘Rdpack’
       All declared Imports should be used.